 3 Ways to Help Employees Manage Work-Life Balance with Flexible and Fair Rostering

-The past year and a half have shined a spotlight on the prolonged fatigue and burnout employees are experiencing on a global level.
-Look around, and you’ll see that nearly every workplace has people in states of physical and emotional exhaustion.
+The past few years have shined a spotlight on the prolonged fatigue and burnout employees experience on a global level.
+Nearly every workplace has people in states of physical and emotional exhaustion.

-Once reserved for high-powered professionals and the military elite, work-related stress and anxiety are now commonplace and are only getting worse (a recent Gallup poll[1] found that 62% of women and 52% of men feel stressed on a typical day).
+Once reserved for high-powered professionals and the military elite, work-related stress and anxiety are now commonplace and are only getting worse (a recent American Psychological Association survey found that 77% of workers experienced work related stress in the last month).1

-Although the ongoing COVID-19 pandemic and societal unrest deserve some of the blame, the truth is that modern-day work-life balances have been out of whack for quite some time due to increased occupational pressures, poor rostering practices and overworked employees.
+Although the impact of the COVID-19 pandemic and subsequent societal unrest deserve some of the blame, the truth is that modern-day work-life balance has been out of whack for quite some time due to increased occupational pressures, poor rostering practices and overworked employees.

-But with 41% of employees expected to change jobs this year[2] (predominantly in hourly, shift-based roles), many organisations find themselves in a unique (and costly) situation and must find ways to improve employees’ work-life balance or risk losing talent.
+But with 60% of employees saying they are willing to leave their place of work in the next six months2 (predominantly in hourly, shift-based roles), many organisations find themselves in a unique (and costly) situation and must find ways to improve employees’ work-life balance or risk losing talent.

-Thankfully, employers can improve the work-life balances of employees and increase employee engagement and retention by providing more flexibility and power over their rosters, rostering shifts adequately (and in advance), and recognising when employees need a break.
+Thankfully, employers can improve the work-life balances of employees and increase employee engagement and retention by providing more flexibility and power over their rosters, planning shifts adequately (and in advance) and recognising when employees need a break.

 Here are three ways employers can provide employees with a better work-life balance: